-- Through whom we also did – and do – have access by faith into this grace in which we did – and do – stand, and we rejoice in the hope of the glory of God.
+- Through whom we also *have access by faith into this grace in which we *stand, and we rejoice in the hope of the glory of God.

-- And not only that, but we also rejoice in tribulations; having known – and knowing – that tribulation produces endurance,
+- And not only that, but we also rejoice in tribulations; *knowing that tribulation produces endurance,

 - and endurance produces proven character, and proven character produces hope.

-- And hope doesn’t make us ashamed because the love of God was – and is – poured out in our hearts through the Holy Spirit; the One who was given to us.
+- And hope doesn’t make us ashamed because the ^love of God has been poured out in our hearts through the Holy Spirit; the One who was given to us.

-- For while we were still weak, the Anointed still died for the sake of the ungodly at the opportune time.
+- For with us still being weak, the Anointed died for the sake of the ungodly at the opportune time.

 - For rarely will someone die for the sake of a righteous man, though for the sake of a good man perhaps someone might even dare to die.

-- But God proved His own love for us, because with us still being sinners, the Anointed died for our sake.
+- But God is proving His own ^love for us, because with us still being sinners, the Anointed died for our sake.

 - Therefore, having now been made righteous by His blood, how much more will we be saved from wrath through Him!